Episode 282

 And she said that

-later isn't right, she said that she, you know.
+later as a night, she said that

-And then she said
+And then she had said

 to me that she's starting not to remember, but starting to understand why she was drinking, why she would have had a drinking problem.